AyushKr2003/ETH-AVAX-PROOF-Smart-Contract-Frontend-Integration/README.md

 ### Frontend

-1. Navigate to the `pages` directory:
+1. Install dependencies:

     ```bash
-    cd pages
+    npm install
     ```

-2. Install dependencies:
+2. Start the development server:

     ```bash
-    npm install
+    npm run dev
     ```

-3. Start the development server:
+    Open http://localhost:3007 to view it in your browser.

+## Deployment
+### Deploy the contract locally :
+   - First, start a local Hardhat node in one terminal:

         ```bash
+        npx hardhat node
+        ```
+   - Then, in another terminal, run the deployment script:

+        ```bash
+        npx hardhat run --network localhost scripts/deploy.js
+        ```
+   - At last, start the frontend application in a new terminal:
+        ```bash
         npm run dev
         ```
+        Open http://localhost:3007 in your browser to view the application.

+## Project Structure
+- `contracts/`: Contains the Solidity smart contract.
+- `scripts/`: Contains the deployment script.
+- `artifacts/`: Generated artifacts after contract compilation.
+- `pages/`: Contains the React frontend code.

+## Interacting with the dApp

+### Connect Wallet
+Click on the `Connect Metamask` button to connect your Metamask wallet to the dApp.
+### Set Details
+Fill in your name, age, and post in the input fields.
+Click the `Set Details` button to store your details on the blockchain.
+### Get Details
+Click the `Get Details` button to retrieve your details from the blockchain.
+### Get Details by Address
+Enter an account address in the `Address` input field.
+Click the "Get Details by address" button to retrieve the details stored under that address (only accessible by the contract owner).
+### Clear Details
+Click the `Clear Details` button to clear the displayed details.

 ## Smart Contract
 The smart contract is written in Solidity and provides the following functionalities:

-- Create an account
-- Deposit funds
-- Withdraw funds
-- Transfer funds to another account
+- Set personal details (name, age, post) for the user.
+- Get personal details of the user.
-- Get the balance of the account
+- Get personal details of any user by the contract owner.

 ## Frontend
 The frontend is built using React and Ethers.js.
-It interacts with the deployed smart contract and provides a user interface for users to perform various banking operations.
+It interacts with the deployed smart contract and provides a user interface for users to set and retrieve their personal details.

-### Key Files
-- `pages/index.js`: Main React component.
-- `artifacts/contracts/bankingContract.sol/BankingContract.json`: ABI of the smart contract.

-## Usage
-- Make sure your Ethereum wallet (MetaMask) is connected and set up with the appropriate network.
-- Run the smart contract and the frontend as described in the Installation section.
-- Use the web interface to create an account, deposit funds, withdraw funds, and transfer funds.

 ## License
 This project is licensed under the MIT License.